ably/spaces/docs/react.md

 ### useSpace

-The `useSpace` hook lets you subscribe to the current Space and receive Space state events and get current Space instance.
+The `useSpace` hook lets you subscribe to the current Space and receive Space state events and get the current Space instance.

 ```javascript
 const { space } = useSpace((update) => {